Five people sentenced to jail for Costa Concordia disaster

 “The plea bargains are unacceptable, they shouldn’t have been proposed or accepted.
 These sentences are ridiculous in the face of 32 dead,” said Gabriele dalle Luche, who represents a group of Russian passengers, saying he would consider an appeal.

-The disaster occurred when the huge cruise liner hit a rock as it sailed close to the picturesque island of Giglio, prompting a chaotic evacuation of more than 4,000 passengers and crew.
+The disaster occurred when the huge cruise liner hit a rock as it sailed close to the picturesque island of Giglio, prompting a chaotic evacuation.

-Costa Cruises, a unit of Carnival Corp, avoided a criminal trial by agreeing to pay 1 million euro ($1.31 million) fine in April, but victims are pursuing damages in a civil case.
+Daniele Bocciolini, who also represents victims, said he would ask Italy’s appeals court to overturn the plea bargains that allowed reduced sentences in return for guilty pleas.

 Captain Francesco Schettino, 52, remains on trial for manslaughter and causing the loss of his ship.
 He is also seeking a plea bargain to reduce a possible jail sentence.